 Authorization in Laravel Gate and Police

-In this chapter we are going to see an introduction to the Gates (Door) in Laravel which allow managing user authorization, that is, to indicate which parts of the system users can enter based on imposed rules.
+We are going to look at an introduction to Gates in Laravel, which allow you to manage user authorization, that is, to indicate which parts of the system users can access based on imposed rules.

-- Authentication refers to when the user gives his credentials (username/password) at the system level, that is, the login is performed.
+• Authentication: Authentication refers to when the user provides their credentials (username/password) at the system level, that is, the login is performed.

-- Authorization refers to what the user can do, that is, set limits; We previously saw how to do this process with the administrator and regular roles, but this time we are using Laravel's own service known as Gate.
+• Authorization: Authorization refers to what the user can do, that is, setting limits; previously we saw how to do this process with administrator and regular roles, but, in this opportunity, we are using a Laravel-specific service known as Gate.

 use Illuminate\Support\Facades\Gate;